-A gauge-fixed description has been found to be useful for the study of non-local integrals of motion.
-It has been shown in Section \ref{sec555389i} that a gauge-fixing exists relating the Lax matrix of the AGM to the Lax matrix studied in \cite{Bazhanov:2018xzh} describing the integrable structure of the conformal limit of the Klim\v{c}\'{i}k model.
-This should allow us to apply main results and conjectures of \cite{Bazhanov:2018xzh} to the quantisation of the non-local IMs in the AGMs studied here.
+A gauge-fixed description of the chiral AGM has been found to be useful for the study of non-local integrals of motion.
+Indeed, it has been shown in Section \ref{sec555389i} that a gauge-fixing exists relating the Lax matrix of the AGM to the Lax matrix studied in \cite{Bazhanov:2018xzh} describing the integrable structure of the conformal limit of the Klim\v{c}\'{i}k model.
+This should allow us to apply the main results and conjectures of \cite{Bazhanov:2018xzh} to the quantisation of the non-local IMs in the AGMs studied here.
 Of particular importance is the conjecture that there exists a quantisation of the monodromy matrix constructed from the gauge-fixed Lax matrix which satisfies commutation relations of Yang-Baxter type.
-We have pointed out a possible generalisation of the main conjecture proposed in \cite{Bazhanov:2018xzh} which should be relevant for the study of chiral AGMs associated to Lie algebras of higher ranks.
+A possible generalization of this was pointed out in Subsection \ref{cxnbbsdbv3}, which would be relevant for the study of chiral AGMs associated to Lie algebras of higher ranks.